-1 ⅔ cup cornstarch seasoned with ½ tsp salt and ½ tsp pepper
+1 ⅔ cup cornstarch seasoned with ½ tsp. salt and ½ tsp. pepper

 1 thumb size piece of fresh ginger

-2 Birdseye chilies
+2 Thai chilies

 ¼ cup cilantro leaves and stems

-½ tbsp dark soy sauce
+½ tbsp. dark soy sauce

-3 tbsp tomato ketchup
+3 tbsp. ketchup

-6 tbsp Chinkiang black rice vinegar
+6 tbsp.
+Chinkiang black rice vinegar

-4 tbsp honey
+4 tbsp. honey

 Instructions

-Build your WOK CLOCK; place your meat bowl at 12 o’clock, then arrange the garlic, chili, sauce bowl and cilantro clockwise around your plate.
+Build your "Wok Clock;" place your meat bowl at 12 o’clock, then arrange the garlic, chili, sauce bowl and cilantro clockwise around your plate.

 Spray the air fryer basket and the beef with a little oil.
 Select Air Fry and set the temperature to 400°F / 205°C and the time to 4 minutes.
 This is your ‘first fry.’When the cooking program finishes, open the drawer and spray the beef again.